cs2113-f24/cs2113-f24.github.io/labs/02-poly.md

 1. Ensure that the orignal `DotChaser` still works the same as before, even after you've added your new type of `ThingC`.
 That is, the red and blue dots act normally.
 2. The new type of `ThingC` must move in a *new* way different than `typeA` or `typeB`.
 3. In your `README.md` indicate the name of the new type and the Java file used to program it. **Be sure to add that file to your repo for submission :)**
-4. Add a paragraph to the `README.md` file that explains how your new OOP design makes adding new types of `ThingCS`s easy.
+4. Add a paragraph to the `README.md` file that explains how your new OOP design makes adding new types of `ThingC` easy.
 5. Add a final paragraph to the `README.md` that explains exactly where in your program there is a polymorphic function call, and how that plays an essential role in the program functioning properly.

 *Be sure to add all your new Java files to the repo for submission.*